Z3NTL3/ProxyBeast/README.md

 > Currently we do only support a packaged installer for Windows.
 For Linux and MacOS
 > you may adhere to install an executable, which we already have compiled for you.

 <br>
 <hr>

 # FAQ
 Find an answer to most of your questions here.
-If it is not covered ask using [chat](https://proxy.pix4.dev).
+If it is not covered ask in [Discord](#todo).

 * #### What do you mean with "zero dependency"
-    With zero-dependency, we mean that ProxyBeast makes use of a module that is especially written to be ported with ProxyBeast for all it's networking requirements.
+    With zero-dependency, we mean that ProxyBeast is ported together with a low level module for most of it's networking requirements.
+Which is a native module and uses zero third party dependencies.

     > **SOCKS**<br>
-    A module/library that is especially written to be ported with ProxyBeast, by the official maintainers.<br>
+    A module/library that is especially written to be ported with ProxyBeast, built by our maintainers.<br>
     [Source](https://github.com/z3ntl3/SOCKS)

-**THIS README IS NOT FINAL**